Reginald Kenneth Dwight began playing the piano as a schoolboy to supplement his earnings as a messenger/tea boy at a London music publishing company.

 He consistently hit the charts on both sides of the Atlantic with Rocket Man, Honky Cat, Crocodile Rock, Daniel, Saturday Night’s Alright For Fighting, Goodbye Yellow Brick Road, Bennie and the Jets, Candle In The Wind and The Bitch is Back.

-It went to Number One in the album charts within one week of release and stayed there all summer.
+It went to #1 in the album charts within one week of release and stayed there all summer.

 An appearance as the Pinball Wizard in Ken Russel’s film version of The Who musical Tommy (1975) was followed by the release of the underrated Rock of the Westies album.
 A 1976 double album, Blue Moves, yielded the hit single Sorry Seems To Be The Hardest Word.